chooseaconduct/chooseaconduct.github.io/README.md

 by "social jacobin revolutionaries / warriors" that try to enforce a happy la-la-land utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction).
 How welcoming.
-How nice.
 A good argument, a little polemic and you're branded "unprofessional" and a persona non grata, a pariah and social outcast.
 History tells us how that ends - read up on tyranny or on doublespeak (and why free speech is not something to give up lightly.)
-Is the right to criticize and call the code of conduct bullshit or to call out bullshitters guaranteed in the happy la-la-land charter?
 With "human nature is what it is" will misuse for personal vendettas surprise you or that power corrupts?

-The "enforcement process" for the most widely adopted code of conduct reads:

-> Instances of abusive, harassing, or otherwise unacceptable behavior may be
-> reported by contacting the project team at [INSERT EMAIL ADDRESS].
-All
-> complaints will be reviewed and investigated and will result in a response that
-> is deemed necessary and appropriate to the circumstances.
-The project team is
-> obligated to maintain confidentiality with regard to the reporter of an incident.
-> Further details of specific enforcement policies may be posted separately.
->
-> Project maintainers who do not follow or enforce the code of conduct in good
-> faith may face temporary or permanent repercussions as determined by other
-> members of the project's leadership.

-The code itself threatens the self-appointed, self-righteous virtue committees with threats.
-How circular.
-Quis custodiet ipsos custodes?
-Who will guard the guards themselves?

-Thus, if you get bullied into adopting a welcoming code of conduct, Choose-A-Conduct offers many alternatives.
+Thus, if you're looking into adopting a welcoming code of conduct, Choose-A-Conduct offers many alternatives.
 Or inspires you to write your own.
 Remember - Love (not fear) conquers all.
 Be the change you want to see in the world.
 Learn to forgive.
 Be a mensch (or try to.)
 Humanitas.